ipfabric/docs/README.md

 - agrr, profit!

-### Removing old release
+### Removing Old Release

 You can use `mike list` and `mike delete` to remove obsolete releases from the website.
 Use with caution!

-### Updating low-level release notes (LLRN) from JIRA
+### Updating Low-Level Release Notes (LLRN) From JIRA

 Script `jira_release_notes.py` will refresh all low-level release notes from JIRA.
 There are certain shortcuts, like hard-coded configuration values.
-Also check your release filtering in there to limit which releases are actually refreshed.
+Also, check your release filtering in there to limit which releases are actually refreshed.

 To use this script, you need to export two environment variables: